Police: Ex-USC gynecologist arrested in sexual assault case

 It was unclear when Tyndall would appear in court.
 Police planned a news conference later in the day.

-The Los Angeles district attorney’s office did not immediately return requests for comment.
+USC did not immediately return requests for comment.